-A Medicare contribution tax of 3.8% applies to all or a portion of net investment income of U.S. individuals with income exceeding specified thresholds, and to all or a portion of undistributed net investment income of certain estates and trusts.
+A tax of 3.8% applies to all or a portion of net investment income of U.S. individuals (other than individuals that are married by filing a separate return) with income exceeding specified thresholds, and to all or a portion of undistributed net investment income of certain estates and trusts.
 Net investment income generally includes for this purpose dividends and capital gain distributions paid by the Fund and gain on the redemption of Fund shares.

 Any dividend or capital gain distribution paid by the Fund has the effect of reducing the NAV per share on the exdividend date by the amount of the dividend or capital gain distribution.
-You should note that a dividend or capital gain distribution paid on shares purchased shortly before that dividend or capital gain distribution was declared will be subject to income taxes even though the dividend or capital gain distribution represents, in substance, a partial return of capital to vou.
+You should note that a dividend or capital gain distribution paid on shares purchased shortly before that dividend or capital gain distribution was declared will be subject to income taxes even though the dividend or capital gain distribution represents, in substance, a partial return of capital to you.
+This is known as "buying a dividend" and should be avoided by taxable investors.